CodyHarsh/Food-Point/README.md

 C: >> xampp >> htdocs

-So These are the databases name which are used in the food ordering system. login_register_pure_coding -> This database name is used for taking login information and collecting data for register user. shopping-cart -> This database name is used for order items, products adding or deleting and cart in which we can see which product is currently in cart.
+So These are the databases name which are used in the food ordering system.
+1. login_register_pure_coding -> This database name is used for taking login information and collecting data for register user.
+2. shopping-cart OR cart_system-> This database name is used for order items, products adding or deleting and cart in which we can see which product is currently in cart.

-# cart_name
+# cart_system
 This is shopping-cart database.
 #Interface 1:
 <img width="960" alt="g1" src="https://user-images.githubusercontent.com/71979122/123840718-4dae7780-d92c-11eb-9e4c-854e67ab7330.png">